Nekidev/dot_tree/FILE-FORMAT.md

 Sub-items are placed one after the other, in order of definition in the file headers.

+## Other Topics

+### Byte Alignment

+If the file is not byte-aligned (the length of the bits is not a multiple of 8), the file can be padded with 0s.

 ## File Structure Graph

 The following "graph" illustrates how a complete `.tree` file looks: